Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify Payments is Shopify's in-house gateway that transfers money directly from customers to merchants.
 It includes fraud analysis and ensures fast, smooth, and secure transactions.
 Key advantages:

-Shopify also supports over 100 third-party gateways, but charges additional transaction fees of 0.5%–2% depending on the plan, if you don't use Shopify Payments.
+Shopify also supports over 100 third-party gateways, but charges an additional 0.5%–2% transaction fee if you don't use Shopify Payments, depending on the plan.

 Payment gateways on Shopify